Return to site

 I've been teaching about the amazing benefits of steaming for years.
 Womb steaming is a natural way to increase the circulation of oxygenated blood to your womb space (vagina, cervix, pelvic bowl, uterus and fallopian tubes) with the support of herbs.
 This women's wise-old practice is done with a special blend of herbs that are taken up noninvasively through your bloodstream, vaginally, by way of the warm steam.

 Not only can steaming improve blood circulation in your womb, but steaming also helps soothe the uterus, relax your body, heal scar tissue and help release old debris that cause uncomfortable symptoms.
-If you want to start steaming in the comfort of your own home, you can purchase our amazing womb steam herbs here to support your womb health.
+If you want to start steaming in the comfort of your own home, you can purchase our amazing Womb Steam Herbs here to support your womb health, a Home Steam Guide is included!

 I absolutely love the direct connection to womb health that takes place with a womb massage.
 A womb massage is a touch therapy that promotes healthy circulation and offers gentle stimulation and support, and works to sooth your reproductive and even your digestive system.
 This self-massage helps cultivate awareness of your body, eases tension in the muscles, fascia or organs (allowing them to move freely with the body), and helps release any internal pressure within the womb area.

-You can do the womb massages yourself at homeweekly or get them done by a trusted massage therapist.
-Womb massages done with castor oil, thearapeutic essential oils and herbs can most definitely enhance your experience and results.
+You can do the womb massages yourself at home weekly, or get them done by a trusted massage therapist.
+Womb massages done with castor oil, thearapeutic essential oils and herbs really enhances your experience and results.

 Yes!
 I said it...ORGASM.
 Your orgasm can help increase the circulation of blood flow throughout your entire body, not just your womb.
 When you experience low circulation you become more vulnerable to inflammation and pain, so a circulation boost from an orgasm can work as a natural anti-inflammatory and pain relief.